SteveKunG/FishOfThieves/README.md

 Simply, No.

+---

 ### **Disclaimer**
-I'm not affiliated with Rare Ltd or Microsoft.
+I'm not affiliated with Rare Ltd. or Microsoft.
 This is a fan creation.

+All fish names and appearances are belong to Rare Ltd.